Home - Coinspect Security

 How Web3 Frontends Stayed Safe

-We analyzed the incident window from the Qix phishing attack — beginning with the publication of the first compromised package, ansi-styles@6.2.2, on 2025-09-08 13:12:10 UTC, until NPM confirmed the removal of all malicious versions at 19:59:00 UTC — using our dApp frontend monitoring system.
+Using our unique dApp frontend monitoring system we analyzed the incident window from the Qix phishing attack — beginning with the publication of the first compromised package, ansi-styles@6.2.2, on 2025-09-08 13:12:10 UTC, until NPM confirmed the removal of all malicious versions at 2025-09-08 19:59:00 UTC.
 This allowed us to review deployments made during the attack window and confirm that no production builds included the malicious code.

 One of the compromised libraries was debug, a ubiquitous logging utility.
-Our monitoring flagged its presence in production bundles through the deprecation warning string “Instance method debug.destroy() is deprecated and no longer does anything.
-It will be removed in the next major version of debug.”
+Our monitoring flagged its presence in production bundles through simple fingerprinting.

 Case Study: Curve Finance